Kryptamyr/yt-rco/README.md

 ## Description

-**yt-rco** automatically adds the `&rco=1` parameter to YouTube video URLs, skipping the manual "I understand and continue" prompt for age-restricted content.
-This extension only works for users who have already verified their age with YouTube.
+**yt-rco** automatically adds the `&rco=1` parameter to YouTube video URLs, skipping the manual "I understand and wish to proceed" prompt for age-restricted content.

 ## Disclaimer